 20/01/15 Northern France Captain Nosworthy.

-The attack led to a number of gallantry awards being bestowed on Indian soldiers.
+The attack led to a number of gallantry awards to Indian soldiers:

 - 3795 Sapper Dalip Singh won the Indian Order of Merit 2nd Class for rescuing Lieutenant Rait-Kerr after he had been wounded, standing over the officer and firing at the oncoming Germans.